oldbanana12/Nav2/README.md

 ## Section2 (Name TBD)

 This section is less well understood, as evidenced by the fact it doesn't have a name yet.
 However, it is present in *most* nav2 files.
 It appears to encode another graph data structure, similar to __NavWorld__ and __SegmentGraph__, the purpose of which is not clear yet.
 It typically consists of 3 entries, however, usually only the first one encodes any useful information.

+The Nav2Parser tool extracts the "type A" edges and exports them to an .obj that can be imported alongside the actual navmesh to inspect the graph.
+Maybe someone can figure out what this section is for by figuring out what the logic to these graphs is visually.

-The format of the entries is as follows:
+The format of the Section2 entries is as follows:

 ### Section2Entry